 I like to store my smaller medals and badges in double pocket, un-plasticized flips (2×2, 2.5×2.5, 3×3, etc.).
 This gives me the ability to insert a card with all the relevant information about the piece.
 On the insert card, I include all the text found on the badge and a full translation.
 This has been a good selling feature whenever I sell or trade something from my collection.

 Problems arise when rendering Chinese characters.
 If you understand Chinese radicals and how they are used, then finding the character needed is not too much of an issue, but can be time-consuming.
-You also need to understand stroke order and how to count strokes.
+There are however Chinese characters which have obscure radicals which can lead to severe headaches.1 You also need to understand stroke order and how to count strokes.
 This can be a real headache.
 Take for instance the character “ㅁ”.
 A simple four-sided character, but it has a stroke count of three, not four.
-The first stroke is the vertical line on the left “ㅣ”, the second stroke is the top horizontal line and the vertical line on the right “ㄱ”, and the third stroke is the horizontal line on the bottom “ㅡ”.
+The first stroke is the vertical line on the left “ㅣ”, the second stroke is the top horizontal line which continues into the vertical line on the right “ㄱ”, and the third stroke is the horizontal line on the bottom “ㅡ”.
 Obviously, this is a very simplified example.

 Generally speaking, if you find any specific Chinese character(s) on the internet, that you can cut and paste, your immediate problem(s) are probably solved.
 But what do you do, when you find a character, but can’t cut and paste.
 This is an issue that people constantly have difficulties with.
 I am not advocating the pirating of pictures, only text characters.
 There are any number of snipping tools that you can use (Windows Snipping Tool, Snip & Sketch, Droplr, Snagit, CloudApp, Greenshot, PicPick, etc.).
 The issue is these only give you a picture of the Chinese Character.
 I am going to offer two alternatives, which often may be simpler than trying to look up the character in the first place.